 - 11.1.8 When the uptakes of main and auxiliary boilers are arranged to discharge into a common uptake, dampers are permitted, provided they have arrangements to be locked open.
-When required, manholes and vertical ladders shall be provided for inspection and cleaning of the uptakes and air ducts of boilers. - 11.1.9 In oil recovery ships, the outlets of exhaust gas piping of main and auxiliary engines, uptakes of boilers, incinerators and other equipment containing sources of ignition as well as air pipe vent openings of crankcases in internal combustion engines shall be located at least 6 m above the deepest waterline, but in any case outside the hazardous zones as defined in 19.2.3, Part XI "Electrical Equipment". - 11.1.10 The exhaust gas piping of main and auxiliary internal combustion engines shall be fitted with non-disconnectable draining devices to prevent the entry of water into the engine.
+When required, manholes and vertical ladders shall be provided for inspection and cleaning of the uptakes and air ducts of boilers. - 11.1.9 In oil recovery ships, the outlets of exhaust gas piping of main and auxiliary engines, uptakes of boilers, incinerators and other equipment containing sources of ignition as well as air pipe vent openings of crankcases in internal combustion engines shall be located at least 6 m above the deepest waterline, but in any case outside the hazardous zones as defined in 20.2.3, Part XI "Electrical Equipment". - 11.1.10 The exhaust gas piping of main and auxiliary internal combustion engines shall be fitted with non-disconnectable draining devices to prevent the entry of water into the engine.
 The devices shall be readily accesible for maintenance and clearing and shall have a drain pipe bore not less than 25 mm. - 11.1.11 The exhaust gas pipes of engines, boilers and incinerators shall be fitted with thermal compensators.
-The exhaust gas piping shall have, handholes and, when necessary, drain cocks. - 11.1.12 Where waste heat boilers are available on board, structural arrangements shall be provided to prevent the ingress of water into the exhaust gas duct of the internal combustion engines during washing.
+The structure of the exhaust gas pipes shall be so as to provide their cleaning and, where necessary, drain cocks. - 11.1.12 Where waste heat boilers are available on board, structural arrangements shall be provided to prevent the ingress of water into the exhaust gas duct of the internal combustion engines during washing.
 The draining pipes for the cleaning water shall be laid to the machinery space bilges and be provided with hydraulic seals.